parketh/full-stack-open/part2/2c-getting-data-from-server.md

 JavaScript engines, or runtime environments:

- - follow the **synchronous model**, meaning the event handler is called at a point in time in the future, not immediately
+ - follow the **asynchronous model**, meaning the event handler is called at a point in time in the future, not immediately
  - require all input-output operations to be executed as non-blocking, meaning code execution continues immediately after calling a function, without waiting for it to return
  - are single-threaded, meaning they cannot execute code in parallel
  - can cause the browser to get stuck if code execution takes up a lot of time.